-The purpose of the CCI index is to try to keep you out of the market during consolidation or weak trending periods.
-By measuring the difference average prices versus mean average prices, this indicator attempts to isolate only strongly trending markets, similar to momentum and MACD.
+The purpose of the CCI index is to try to keep you out of the market during consolidation, or weak trending periods.
+By measuring the difference average prices versus the mean average prices, this indicator attempts to isolate only strongly trending markets, similar to momentum and MACD.

-In the Track 'n Trade CCI indicator pane, -100 is 33% of the window, +100 is 66% of the window.
+In the Track 'n Pro CCI indicator pane, -100 is 33% of the window, +100 is 66% of the window.
 Therefore, guides could be set at these two points for ease in tracking CCI.
+We could also say that -85 would be roughly 36%, and +85 would be roughly 64% of the window.